ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 ### Configuring backwards compatibility mode

 We have implemented a backwards compatibility mode that will enable some apps to continue working with minimal changes.
-Some apps may need to upgrade to use the new method for creating custom themes, either because:

-1. The backwards compatibility mode is causing issues for your app
-2. You want to use new theme features added in v23 or a later release that are not supported in the backwards compatibility mode

-We have implemented a backwards compatibility mode for users of Balham, Balham Dark and Material.
-If you are extending one of these themes by importing the main theme file, e.g. `ag-theme-balham.scss`, upon upgrading to v23 you should see a warning that `$ag-compatibility-mode` is not defined.
+If you are extending a provided theme importing the main theme file, e.g. `ag-theme-balham.scss`, you will automatically be opted in to "variables" backwards compatibility mode.

-Define the `$ag-compatibility-mode` *before* the line that imports the provided theme file.
-Here's an example of including the Balham theme in backwards compatibility mode, setting a legacy global variable,

 ```scss
 $ag-compatibility-mode: "variables"; // or "legacy"